Rishu172005/VITALFITAPP/Readme.md

-# this is my project of sem 6
+# this is our group project of sem 6